 4. Form Good Habits

 You might have high ideas and ambitious objectives and yet fall short.
 Turning your objectives into activities is the third step to success.
 Actions taken in the proper direction regularly become useful habits.
 And after you've established the appropriate behaviours, you'll gain momentum.

 Creating life systems while creating excellent habits might assist you in staying on track.
 By putting positive behaviours together, you may create systems.
 You won't have to make snap judgments or keep track of all your goal-oriented chores one by one if you have a framework in place.

-Instead, you stick to a regular routine that helps you achieve your objectives while reducing stress.
+Instead, you stick to a routine that helps you achieve your objectives while reducing stress.
 This has the extra advantage of lowering stress and allowing you to concentrate on tasks that demand more mental energy.